kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

 ## Diagrams
 Diagrams are very important starting point when planning your cloud infrastructure.
-Visual representantions help DevOps Engineers to visualize.
+Visual representantions help DevOps Engineers to visualize cloud infrastructure before they turn it into code.

+Interpretation of diagram infrastructre is very important FOR DevOps engineers.

 ### steps